TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 integrated.

 At this stage you can run Alfresco with the new content model however Share is not aware of it so you won't see any differences in the UI.
-Don't worry we will come back to it in a couple of lines.

-## 2. File name pattern

-Since we have a content model we can define the pattern for our files name.
-Let's say in our database we have the tables **PERSON** and
-**MEDICAL_DOCUMENT** which contain more or less the properties of our aspects.
-To create our pattern we will use the
-**person_id** and the **medical_document_code** primary keys of the tables.
-We also need to specify the effective date of the document which is an important information for our medical service.

-Here an example of pattern which looks reasonable:

-`personId;documentCode;effectiveDate`

->The **personId** is a number, **documentCode** is a string and the **effectiveDate** should respect the format dd-MM-yyyy

-Example of file name:

-`100;CERT;19-01-2015`

->This document concerns the person with the id 100.
-It is a certificate made the 19th of January 2015.

-To summarize, a person working in the Medical Service will follow this convention to name his files such that once the files uploaded in Alfresco all other data about the person and document type will be retrieved from the database.
+Don't worry this is the goal of the next part.

-## 3. Share and content model
+## 2. Share

-Let's go back to our content model to make it available in Share.
+So we want our content model to be visible in Share.
 The modifications will be done in the `share-amp` folder.
 I will go through this part quickly because it is not the crux of the issue.

 ### a. share custom config XML